somasis/musl-wiki/index.md

 - [Comparison] with other Linux libc implementations
 - [Install notes], [readme], and [release notes] in the official repo.
+- [Musl cross make][generating-cross] - advanced makefile-based approach for producing musl-targeting cross compilers
-- [Generating cross compilers for musl][generating-cross] - also features
+- [musl.cc pre-built cross compiler downloads][musl-cc-pre-built-cross] for different arches
-  [pre-built cross compiler downloads][pre-built-cross] for different arches
+- [skarnet pre-built cross compiler downloads][skarnet-pre-built-cross] for different arches
 - Lightweight [alternatives to common libraries and software][Alternatives] that may be of interest in building small musl-based systems
 - [Bugs found by musl] - mostly glibc and POSIX issues, some of them affect the